sagemath/sagenb/README.rst

     sage: import sagenb.notebook.notebook_object as nb
     sage: nb.notebook(directory="mynotebook")

-This will create a directory mynotebook.sagenb, and all notebook data is stored in that directory.
+This will create a directory ``mynotebook.sagenb``, and all notebook data is stored in that directory.

 SSL support